BlueBrain/sonata-extension/source/sonata_config.rst

                                                Only for `vasculature` node populations where it is mandatory. end_feet_area                   Optional    Path to the .h5 representing end feet meshes.
-                                               Only for `endfoot` edge populations where it is mandatory.
+                                               Only for `endfoot` edge populations where it is mandatory. spine_morphologies_dir          Optional    Path to the directory containing the dendritic spine morphologies.
+                                               This path is used in conjonction with the spine_morphology property (see :doc:`sonata_tech`) to find the spine_morphology.
+                                               By default, the concatenation of the spine_morphologies_dir + spine_morphology_property + ".h5" extension.
    =============================== =========== ====================================

 alternate_morphologies